MLecardonnel/PreSnapPrediction/README.md

     Figure 5.
 Example play with the ORPSP metric
 </p>

 In the above example, the quarterback targets the receiver with the highest ORPSP score.
 The receiver ends up catching the ball for a gain of more than 10 yards.
-In the example bellow, the quarterback focuses on his right side while the receiver with the highest ORPSP score in on his left.
-This receiver is indeed open as the quarterback ends up beeing sacked.
+In the example bellow, the quarterback focuses on his right side while the receiver with the highest ORPSP score in on his left.[[1]](#1) This receiver is indeed open as the quarterback ends up beeing sacked.

 <p align="center">
     <img src="reports/animations/animated_play_orpsp_sack.gif">